ALapinskas/jsge/README.md

 # JavaScript Game Engine

 This engine was designed to simplify creating games in JavaScript.
-No external libraries are used for drawing, no TypeScript, strict OOP structure - no cyclic dependencies.
-It is easy to use and debug.
+No external libraries are used for drawing, no TypeScript, strict OOP structure.
+No cyclic dependencies, same codebase everywhere, easy to use and debug.

 ![Alt text](Debug.gif?raw=true "Title")